 Damage to an aging roof is usually gradual.
 Shingles, for example, can wear down over time, disintegrating granule by granule.
 They may look ok when you survey the roof from the ground, but they may be slowly disintegrating without you realizing it.

 You can find signs of trouble by looking in your gutters.
-If you see granules in there, that’s a good sign that your shingles are decaying and your roof needs to be replaced.
+If you see granules in there, that’s a good sign that your shingles are decaying and roofing replacement is already required.
+Learn more from Gutterilla on how finding dirt in your gutters can cause more problems for your roof and the rest of your house.

 Damaged Flashing or Shingles